campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 needed for the summer.
 Please mail forms to camp (A n: Health Officer, Camp Workcoeman, 169 Camp Workcoeman Rd., New Hartford, CT 06057) two weeks in advance or bring to check‐in.

-As part of our COVID‐19 mitigation policies, all participants must complete the COVID‐19 Pre‐Event Medical Screening Checklist and bring it with them to check‐in.
-A new form is needed for the first day of each program (but not subsequent days of multi‐day programs).
+While the COVID‐19 Pre‐Event Medical Screening Checklist is no longer required, please do not come to camp if you are experiencing COVID-like symptoms.

 #### Scouts with Special Needs